 What are the Top Health Benefits of Turmeric?

-Top Dietician in India Avni Kaul
+Top Dietitian in India Avni Kaul

 Table of Contents

-By Dietician Avni Kaul — Gold Medalist, M.Sc.
+By Dietitian Avni Kaul — Gold Medalist, M.Sc.
 Food & Nutrition, Lady Irwin College, University of Delhi | Founder, Nutri Activania

 Responsible for providing curry its characteristic yellow color, turmeric (curcuma longa) influences the taste, color, and nature of the food it’s blended with.
 Long famed due to its health benefits, mainly it’s anti-inflammatory properties, turmeric is a tropical spice that gets a lot of centerstage.
 It is a member of the ginger family and the root of a flowering plant.
-Delhi’s top Dietician, Avni Kaul, shares some of the top health benefits of turmeric.
+Delhi’s top Dietitian, Avni Kaul, shares some of the top health benefits of turmeric.

 Has protective bioactive compounds